-Upper eyelid surgery is performed to remove the fat deposits and loose skin or drooping skin that may have formed around the upper eyelids due to the aging process.
-Heredity and sun damage can also hasten these changes.
+Upper eyelid surgery is performed primarily to remove the excess skin or drooping skin that may have formed around the upper eyelids due to the aging process.
+Heredity, sun damage and smoking can also hasten these changes.
 Younger individuals may also elect to have this procedure done to eliminate puffiness of the eyes from congenital excess fatty tissue deposits.

 Upper blepharoplasty surgery can dramatically improve common problem areas such as excess skin on the upper eyelid itself (referred to as "hooding").
 It can also greatly improve puffiness in the inner corner and middle of the upper eyelid caused by herniation (pushing forward) of fat in that area.

-While the main problem with the aging upper eyelid is generally excess skin, the main problem with the lower eyelid is generally excess fat or “bags.”
-As we age, the fat surrounding the eyelids diminishes, while the fat which causes the bags does not.
+While the main problem with the aging upper eyelid is generally excess skin, the main problem with the lower eyelid is generally excess fat or "bags."
+As we age, the fat surrounding the eyelids diminishes, while the fat that causes the bags does not.
 Furthermore, the membranes which frequently hold that fat back in youth become more relaxed with age and so that fat bulges out more.
 The reason the fat in bags does not diminish with age is that it belongs to a different compartment than the superficial fat in the face; it is actually orbital fat, meaning fat which surrounds the eyeball.
 That is why people often refer to bulging lower eyelid fat as herniated fat.
+These facts of nature lead to the lower eyelid area becoming increasingly harsh in appearance as many people age, with many seeking both nonsurgical as well as surgical options for improvement.

 For these reasons, Dr. Rapaport assesses each case individually and will advise whether any lower eyelid skin at all can or should be removed.
 In some cases, a procedure to improve the support of the lower eyelid is performed during lower eyelid blepharoplasty, and this is called a canthoplasty.
 This is a tightening of the actual support structure of the lower lid.
 It is not a simple procedure, and will be reviewed in detail if recommended.